Notations #2 open-call

 hypothesis

-2. Collective ritual practices can deepen individual development through shared structure and trust.
+2. Collective ritual practices can support and deepen individual artistic development by providing shared structure, temporal depth, and trust.

 manifest